Ideals in $L(L_1)$: Introduction

 The situation for $L(L_1)$ is different.
-The previously known closed ideals in this Banach algebra are the compact operators $K(L_1)$, which is the smallest one because $L_1$ has the approximation property; the strictly singular operators, ${\mathcal S}(L_1)$; the operators on $L_1$ that factor through $\ell_1$; and the unique maximal ideal, ${\mathcal M}(L_1)$.
+The previously known closed ideals in this Banach algebra are the compact operators $K(L_1)$, which is the smallest one because $L_1$ has the approximation property; the strictly singular operators, ${\mathcal S}(L_1)$; the operators on $L_1$ that factor through $\ell_1$; the Dunford--Pettis operators--that is, the operators that map weakly compact sets onto norm compact sets; and the unique maximal ideal, ${\mathcal M}(L_1)$.
 Some explanation is necessary.
-Given an operator $T:X\to Y$ between Banach spaces and a Banach space $Z$, the operator $T$ is $Z$--{\sl singular} if $TS$ is not an (into) isomophism for any operator $S:Z \to X$.
+Given an operator $T:X\to Y$ between Banach spaces and a Banach space $Z$, the operator $T$ is $Z$--{\sl singular} if $TS$ is not an (into) isomorphism for any operator $S:Z \to X$.
 An operator is strictly singular if it is $Z$--singular for every infinite dimensional $Z$.
 The strictly singular operators, ${\mathcal S}(X)$, on any Banach space $X$ form a closed ideal, as do the weakly compact operators, ${\mathcal W}(X)$.
 But ${\mathcal W}(L_1) = {\mathcal S}(L_1)$ because $L_1$ has the Dunford-Pettis property \cite[Theorm 5.4.6]{albiackalton}.
 If $Z$ is any Banach space, ${\mathcal I}_Z(X)$ denotes the operators on $X$ that factor through $Z$.
 Obviously, $L(X)\cdot {\mathcal I}_Z(X) \cdot L(X) \subset L(X)$, so ${\mathcal I}_Z(X)$ is a (usually non closed) ideal in $L(X)$ if it is closed under addition, which it will be if $Z \oplus Z$ is isomorphic to a complemented subspace of $Z$.
 It happens that the ideal ${\mathcal I}_{\ell_1}(L_1) $ is closed in $L(L_1)$.
-This is because it is the same as the Radon--Nikodym operators \cite[Theorem 24.2.7 and Proposition 24.2.12]{pietsch} by a result of Lewis and Stegall \cite{ls}. ${\mathcal M}(X)$ denotes the set of operators $T$ in $L(X)$ such that the identiy on $X$ does not factor through $T$.
+This is because it is the same as the Radon--Nikodym operators \cite[Theorem 24.2.7 and Proposition 24.2.12]{pietsch} by a result of Lewis and Stegall \cite{ls}.
+The ${\mathcal I}_{\ell_1}(L_1) $ is the smallest ideal that is not contained in the ideal ${\mathcal S}(L_1)$ of strictly singular operators because the identity on $\ell_1$ factors through every non strictly singular operator on $\ell_1$ \cite[Section 5.2]{albiackalton}. ${\mathcal M}(X)$ denotes the set of operators $T$ in $L(X)$ such that the identity on $X$ does not factor through $T$.
 Evidently ${\mathcal M}(X)$ is an ideal if it is closed under addition, in which case it is obviously the largest ideal in $L(X)$.
 Then it must be closed because the invertible elements in any Banach algebra form an open set.
 Enflo and Starbird \cite{es} proved that ${\mathcal M}(L_1)$ is closed under addition and that ${\mathcal M}(L_1)$ is the same as the $L_1$--singular operators on $L_1$.
-It was noted in Pietsch's book \cite{pietsch} that $L(L_1)$ has the four mentioned closed ideals, and Pietsch asked whether there are infinitely many closed ideals in $L(L_1)$.
-Until now no one has proved that $L(L_1)$ contains a closed ideal different from these four.
+That the ideal of Dunford--Pettis operators is different from the other four mentioned ideals is due to Coste; the proof is in \cite[p.
+93]{du}.
+In his book \cite{pietsch}, Pietsch asked whether there are infinitely many closed ideals in $L(L_1)$.
+Until now no one has proved that $L(L_1)$ contains a closed ideal different from the four mentioned above.
 (We are indebted to T.~Kania for sending us unpublished notes that made writing this paragraph easier.)